If you love red velvet desserts as much as I do, you should also try these Red Velvet Macarons and my Red Velvet White Chocolate Chip Cookies!

 Instructions

-- Preheat oven to 375°F and line two cookie sheets with a silicon mat or parchment paper.
+- Preheat oven to 375ยฐF and line two cookie sheets with a silicone baking mat or parchment paper.
 Place powdered sugar in a shallow bowl and set aside.

-- Roll dough into 1 inch balls (about 1 tablespoon worth of dough) and coat in powdered sugar.
+- Scoop 1 tablespoon of dough with a medium sized cooke scoop and roll into balls and toss to coat in powdered sugar.
 Place on cookie sheets, leaving about 2 inches for spreading.

-- Bake for 8-10 minutes, or until the tops have cracked and the tops look set (the centers will still be gooey).
-Let sit for 5 minutes and then transfer to a cooling rack.
+- Bake for 8 to 10 minutes, or until the tops have cracked and the tops look set (the centers will still be gooey).
+Let sit for 5 minutes and then serve warm or transfer to a cooling rack to cool completely.

 Nutrition